MissVz/Optimotion/README.md

 Team Members:
-Verónica Elze (Master of Artificial Intelligence) Sumit Chahar (Master of Data Science)
+Verónica Elze (Master of Artificial Intelligence)
-Rosalia Miray (Master of Data Science)

 Project Overview:
 Optimotion simulates and optimizes a two-joint robotic arm using foundational mathematical principles.
-We manually implement forward kinematics, cost function design, and gradient descent using NumPy and Pandas to achieve energy-efficient, goal-oriented robotic movement.
+We manually implement forward kinematics, a cost function, and gradient descent using NumPy and Matplotlib to optimize motion toward a target position.
-Visualizations are generated with Matplotlib to illustrate optimization progress and movement paths.
+A fully functional Proof of Concept (PoC) includes an end-to-end notebook simulation, cost convergence analysis, and pose visualization plots.

-Stretch goals include creating animated simulations of the robotic arm's trajectory improvements.
+Stretch goals include trajectory animation and exploration of parameter sensitivity.

+Phase II:   PoC phase of the project only simulates and optimizes a 2-joint robotic arm using gradient descent.
+            The PoC implementation includes a complete optimization loop, visual validation, and TP02-ready documentation.

 This project applies:
 Linear algebra (matrices, vectors)